hortonworks/registry/docs/serdes.rst

     follow the below process to serialize the payload.

   if the given payload is of specific-record type
-    then use specific datum writer else
+    then use specific datum writer along with binary encoder. else
     use generic datum writer along with binary encoder.